kar-mi/ffxiv-auto-bis-setup/docs/ACQUISITION.md

 ## Slot Notes

 ### Main Hand (weapon)
-- Tome weapons require a specific **tomestone weapon item** for the purchase (not just raw tomes).
+- The weapon can be acquired via coffer, book exchange (8 × Edition 4), or the tome+upgrade route.
-- There is **no book path** for buying the weapon directly — only the tome/upgrade route or a coffer drop.
+- Whether a given BIS weapon is the raid variant or the upgraded tome variant is determined at runtime via XIVAPI (the same `upgradeOffset`/`baseILevel` check used for all other slots).
-- In the JSON, `bookIndex: 4` (out of bounds) is used as a sentinel meaning "no book exchange available."
+- Tome weapons require a specific **tomestone weapon item** for the purchase, and the upgrade material is the Solvent (not Twine or Glaze).

 ### Off Hand (shield — Paladin only)
 - The shield cannot be purchased separately.